If you want a good indication of how a company actually operates day to day, you need only look at their standard operating procedures.

 There are countless other business processes that can be complemented with standard operating procedures, so it really depends on the best practices your organization is doing on a regular basis.

-2. Determine Who Will Be Involved in Creating and Implementing SOPs
+2. Determine Who Will Be Involved to Create and Implement SOPs

 Just as you find in-house subject matter experts (SME) when creating a knowledge base, you need to find those who are going to be responsible for SOPs.
 In actual fact, the same candidates are ideal for both tasks, so look to your department heads, managers, technical advisers, or any employee who has shown exceptional ability with certain process.